News

 With correspondents in Singapore, Manila, Bangkok, Ho Chi Minh City, Kuala Lumpur and Jakarta SeaShipNews is the best placed media source to report on the region's fast evolving shipping scene.

 SeaShipNews is a subsidiary of Singapore-registered Asia Shipping Media.
-As well as a daily news wrap, this site contains a weekly 'In Focus' section which is a more in depth feature plus you can read the latest issue of sister publication SinoShip magazine by clicking the magazine cover below.
+As well as a daily news wrap, this site contains a weekly 'In Focus' section which is a more in depth feature plus you can read our Singapore Market Report and other publications by clicking the magazine covers below.
 On top of that readers can subscribe for a free weekly newsletter.

 Read Our Latest Magazines